tonethar/IGME-430-Spring-2021/projects/project-1.md

 1) Must use Git for version control in a repo I can access.
 The repo will be named **abc1234-430-project-1** (where *abc1234* is your actual rit web account name).
 You may make the repo *private* if you wish, just be sure to send me an invite to collaborate ASAP

+2) Must use **HW - Random Jokes Plus** as a starting point for the project.
+You may NOT use any of the other demos in this way (for example, the "accept headers" or "HEAD requests" or "Body Parsing" demos that are zipped in myCourses

-2) Must have `nodemon` installed.
+3) Must have `nodemon` installed.
 I will test this by typing `npm run nodemon`

-3) Must have a "test" script that uses ESLint with the Airbnb spec.
+4) Must have a "test" script that uses ESLint with the Airbnb spec.
 Must pass tests when I run `npm test`

-4) Must use CircleCI for testing - the "test" script will be run by CircleCI, and a green checkmark will appear on the GitHub repo
+5) Must use CircleCI for testing - the "test" script will be run by CircleCI, and a green checkmark will appear on the GitHub repo

-5) Must have this "chromeinspect" script for debugging:
+6) Must have this "chromeinspect" script for debugging:

   - `"chromeinspect": "echo \"Now in DEBUG mode.
 Head to 'chrome://inspect'\";node --inspect ./src/index.js"`
   - I will test this by typing `npm run chromeinspect`

-5) Other code standards:
+7) Other code standards:

     - code must be well-commented.
 Every function/method must have a comment describing its purpose
     - *Separation of Concern* - There should be a clear separation of purpose and classes.
 Do not put everything in the same file/module